Code-Institute-Submissions/rockanrolla/README.md

 ## How does it work?

-This project works over 6 Html pages styled using Bootstrap libraries and customized CSS properties.
+This project works over 6 Html pages styled using Flexbox and customized CSS properties.
 Folder projects_docs contain the previous wireframes to design the site and make it full responsive.

 ## Why a rock band site?

 The motivation behind this project is not only about following the briefing and guidelines but also to achieve something that I never did before.
-Creating a site like that, whith such content, should give me the experience to be able to accept any other kind of customize project.
+Creating a site like that, whith such content, should give me the experience to be able to accept any other kind of customized project.

 --------------------------------------------------------------------------------------------